 Content Writing – Your Website’s Realtor

-At Original Ginger, we like to include content writing in our small business packages because it is so essential.
-Expect to pay around $350 per page, for 500-1,000 words.
+At Original Ginger, we like to include content writing as part of our small business packages because it is so essential to search engine optimization and customer conversions.

 Search Engine Optimization (SEO) – Your Website’s Doorman

 You know that great building doorman who can suggest the best places to eat and all the best stores?
 SEO is like that.
 For instance, you type “best local restaurant” into Google, and it shows you a list of search results, ranking them in order of how well it matches your query.
 Whatever your industry, that first page of results is where you ideally want your website to rank, and your site’s SEO directly affects that ranking.
 Without good SEO, you won’t get traffic from people who are searching for products and services likes yours.